-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.

-51. Ramon's tax return was randomly selected for audit.
-Which IRS program likely selected Ramon's

-return for audit?

-A. DIF System.

-B. National Research Program.

-C. Document perfection.

-D. Information matching.

-E. None of these.

-The National Research Program randomly selects returns for audit to provide the necessary

-input into the DIF system.

-AACSB: Reflective Thinking AICPA: FN Research
+AACSB: Reflective Thinking

-Accessibility: Keyboard Navigation
+AICPA FN: Research

 Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

-happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.

-Level of Difficulty: 2 Medium Topic: IRS Audit Selection

-TOPIC.
-INS Addit Selection

-52. Which of the following audits is the most common and typically less comprehensive?

 A. Correspondence.

 B. Random.

 C. Office.

 D. Field.

 E. None of these.

-AACCD Deflective Thistier
+AACSB: Reflective Thinking

+AICPA FN: Reporting

+l earnir Blooms: Remember og Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

+Learin after the audit.

+Level of Difficulty: 1 Easy

+53. Which of the following audits is the least common, broadest in scope, and typically most complex?

+A. Correspondence.

+B. Targeted.

+C. Office.

+D. Field.

+E. None of these.

-AACSB: Reflective Thinking AICPA: FN Reporting
+AACSB: Reflective Thinking

-Accessibility: Keyboard Navigation
+AICPA FN: Reporting

+Blooms: Remember

-Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what happens after the audit.
+Learnir ng Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

-Level of Difficulty: 1 Easy Topic: IRS Audit Selection
+after the audit.
+Level of Difficulty: 1 Easy

+Level of Difficulty.
+I Lasy